 up to 4,421 metres, down to Death Valley, the lowest point in America.
 The altitudes and physical barriers allow for unique microclimates.

 Mojave Desert is known for its large weather fluctuations, typically ranging from 2°C (36°F) to 36°C (98°F), depending on the time of year.
 However, in August 2020, the Furnace Creek Weather Station measured record breaking temperatures of

 ‘In the last century, there has been a 43% decline

 In 2018, Iknayan and Beissinger found that in the last century, there has been a 43% decline in bird species across the Mojave Desert.
 The duo compared their current data to that of Joseph Grinnell and colleagues, who visited the same study

 sites in the early 20th century.

 This year, Iknayan, Beissinger and colleagues continue to monitor the situation in Mojave Desert, in order to understand the exposure and vulnerability of its birds and small mammals to climate change.
 The magnitude of exposure and species

 vulnerability to climate change is determined by the degree of change in the animal’s environment and how their bodies can buffer these changes.

 The team used a dynamic multi-species occupancy model, to study the animal turnover in the area, related to multiple changes in their habitat.
-The team also used a heat flux model to understand the behavioral responses to heat changes of
+The team also used a heat flux model to understand the behavioural responses to heat changes of

 the 24 small mammal species and 135 bird species observed.